gwu-libraries/social-feed-manager/docs/install.rst

 First, copy our apache configuration template to ``sites-available``.
-We like to append the appname "sfm" with the version number, e.g. ``sfm_m5_001``, so when we go to deploy a new version, we can just add a new config file and make the switchover easy.
-You could just call it ``sfm`` if you want, but it can help to have the version number in there, so these instructions use that convention.
+We like to append the appname "sfm" with the version number, e.g. ``sfm_m5_001.conf``, so when we go to deploy a new version, we can just add a new config file and make the switchover easy.
+You could just call it ``sfm.conf`` if you want, but it can help to have the version number in there, so these instructions use that convention.

 ::

-    % sudo cp sfm/apache.conf /etc/apache2/sites-available/sfm_m5_001
+    % sudo cp sfm/apache.conf /etc/apache2/sites-available/sfm_m5_001.conf
-    % sudo vim /etc/apache2/sites-available/sfm_m5_001
+    % sudo vim /etc/apache2/sites-available/sfm_m5_001.conf

 You will need to change several things in this file: